-The originating institution is responsible for assuring that its distance learning library programs meet or exceed national and regional accreditation standards and professional association standards and guidelines.
+• The originating institution is responsible for assuring that its distance learning library programs meet or exceed national and regional accreditation standards and professional association standards and guidelines.

-The originating institution is responsible for involving the library administration and other personnel in the detailed analysis of planning, developing, and adding or changing of the distance learning program from the earliest stages onward.
+• The originating institution is responsible for involving the library administration and other personnel in the detailed analysis of planning, developing, evaluating, and adding or changing of the distance learning program from the earliest stages onward.

-The library has primary responsibility for identifying, developing, coordinating, and providing resources and services, which meet both the standard and the unique information needs of the distance learning community.
-The librarian-administrator, either centrally located or at an appropriate site, should be responsible for ensuring that all requirements are met.
+• The library has primary responsibility for identifying, developing, coordinating, providing, and assessing the value and effectiveness of resources and services designed to meet both the standard and the unique informational and skills development needs of the distance leaming community.
+The librarian-administrator, either centrally located or at an appropriate site, should be responsible for ensuring and demonstrating that all requirements are met through needs and outcomes assessments, and other measures of library performance, as appropriate, and as an ongoing process in conjunction with the originating institution.

-Effective and appropriate services for distance learning communities may differ from, but must be equivalent to, those services offered on a traditional campus.
-The requirements of academic programs should guide the library's responses to defined needs.
-Innovative approaches to the design of special procedures or systems to meet these needs is encouraged.
+• Effective and appropriate services for distance learning communities may differ from, but must be equivalent to, those services offered on a traditional campus.
+The requirements and desired outcomes of academic programs should guide the library's responses to defined needs.
+Innovative approaches to the design and evaluation of special procedures or systems to meet these needs is encouraged.

-When resources and services of unaffiliated local libraries are to be used to support information needs of the distance learning community, the originating institution is responsible, through the library, for the development and periodic review of formal, documented, written agreements with those local libraries.
+• When resources and services of unaffiliated local libraries are to be used to support information needs of the distance learning community, the originating institution is responsible, through the library, for the development and periodic review of formal, documented, written agreements with those local libraries.
 Such resources and services are not to be used simply as substitutes for supplying adequate materials and services by the originating institution.

-• The distance learning library program shall have goals and obj ctives that support the provision of resources and services consistent with the broader institutional mission.
+The distance learning library program shall have goals and objectives that support the provision of resources and services consistent with the broader institutional mission.